 Strawberry season.
-Ripe for Canada Day festivities, warm evenings and summer barbecues This White Chocolate Strawberry Kiwi Soup is a cool, seasonal, make ahead dessert is that is at once, simple, elegant and sure to impress.
+Ripe for Canada Day festivities, warm evenings, and summer barbecues.
+This White Chocolate Strawberry Kiwi Soup is a cool, seasonal, make-ahead dessert that is, simple, elegant, and sure to impress!

 It’s among his signature dishes.

-“My white Chocolate Strawberry Kiwi Soup is a personal favorite and perhaps the best selling dessert I’ve ever created” says Chef B “I can only guess how many hundreds of liters of créme anglaise I’ve made over the years.
+“My White Chocolate Strawberry Kiwi Soup is a personal favourite, perhaps the best selling dessert I’ve ever created” says Chef Benoit “I can only guess how many hundreds of liters of créme anglaise I’ve made over the years.

 The secret to a good créme anglaise,” he instructs “is ensuring that the liquids are properly tempered and once combined, do not boil, because then you’re left with curdy, scrambled eggs and a broken sauce.

 Be easy on the heat and never take your eye off the custard.”

 He has a point, scrambled eggs in runny goo = bad.
 This will not impress your friends.
 But a smooth, rich, creamy custard gently flavoured with almond – will.